Living in a lighthouse

 Volunteer slots are available at many lighthouses around Lake Superior and Michigan.

 At Crisp Point on the Upper Peninsula, the Hoegs hosted only 12 to 20 visitors a day, so Rich had plenty of time to shoot photos for his blog and Molly for her blog.
 Some visitors were looking for agates, some came to photograph the lighthouse and many were avid fans who wanted their passports stamped.

 "You got people who have been to hundreds of lighthouses and are on their fourth passports,'' Molly Hoeg said.

 The couple's first stint was in June, a good time for agate-hunting but not for escaping black flies.
-They plan to return for a second stint in September.
+The next year, they went back in September.

 At Crisp Point, volunteers have to navigate 18 miles of bumpy road, and there's no drinking water or electricity at the site.

-But in Lower Michigan, at 1869 Tawas Point Light on Lake Huron, they live in newly restored keeper's quarters amid period furnishings, some of them original.
+But in Lower Michigan, at 1869 Tawas Point Light on Lake Huron, volunteers live in newly restored keeper's quarters amid period furnishings, some of them original.

 This lighthouse, on a sandy spit often called "the Cape Cod of the Midwest,'' is much busier.

 © Molly Hoeg